msecrist-couchbase/smallcb-training-capella/README.md

 One time setup/init/build steps...

-    # 1) Create the docker image smallcb,
+    # 1) To create the docker image 'smallcb',
     # which includes both couchbase-server & couchbase sdks...
     make build

-    # 2) Create the docker image smallcb-sdks,
-    # which includes only the couchbase sdks...
-    make IMAGE_FROM=base IMAGE_NAME=smallcb-sdks build

-    # 2) Use the smallcb docker image from step 1 to
+    # 2) Temporarily launch a smallcb docker image from step 1
-    # initialize a couchbase server with sample data,
+    # that initializes a couchbase-server with sample data
+    # and configured with lower resource utilization, in order
     # to create the reusable vol-snapshot subdirectory...
     make create